Factors That Influence Whether to Repair or Replace An HVAC System

 To replace or not to replace?
 That is the question.
 For an adjuster, this query about whether a full HVAC system replacement is necessary shouldn’t be as daunting or as vague as Hamlet debating life or death.
 There are definitive answers for how to best resolve your policyholders’ claims.
 You just need all the necessary information to determine accurate claim settlements in a timely manner.

-On average, less than a quarter of the HVAC systems that HVACi assessed needed a full-system replacement.
+On average, less than half of the HVAC systems that HVACi assessed needed a full-system replacement.
 Cause of loss and scope of damage are two critical factors in determining whether a repair or a replacement is required to return an HVAC system to pre-loss condition.
 Here are some considerations that also play a part.

 Age of an HVAC System

 The age and how well a policyholder maintains an HVAC system could impact whether the equipment requires a replacement.

 The age of equipment may have a supporting role in whether a repair or replacement HVAC system is necessary.
 For example, residential HVAC systems typically have a median lifespan of 15 years, according the ASHRAE.
 How well the policyholder has maintained an HVAC system increases its lifespan, but a failure to do so could affect the cause of damage and its extent.

 When considering the claim, adjusters should evaluate the age and condition.
 The problem may be common for systems of that age and type, which could point more to age-related wear and tear in lieu of a different peril.
 In this case, the policy will determine if any action – repairs or replacements – is covered based on the cause of loss.